distribution/distribution/docs/garbage-collection.md

 to the target and makes them eligible for garbage collection.
 It also makes them unable to be read via the API.

-If a layer is deleted it will be removed from the filesystem when garbage collection is run.
-If a manifest is deleted the layers to which it refers will be removed from the filesystem if no other manifests refers to them.
+If a layer is deleted, it is removed from the filesystem when garbage collection is run.
+If a manifest is deleted the layers to which it refers are removed from the filesystem if no other manifests refers to them.